Read Any Good Boots Lately? Artist: Chris and Sue

 of any other Welcome Home!
 Cowboy Boots! on display around the Olathe area

-The Mahafee Farmstead Boot was moved to new Olathe
+The Mahaffie Farmstead Boot was moved to new Olathe

 Heritage Center at 1200 Kansas City Road.

 The Hyer-KSD Connection remains on display at the